Students collaborate in the classroom

 The program will produce graduates that are citizens of the world, sensitive to state, national and global initiatives through technological solutions.

-Graduates of the Computer Information Technology program have an:
+Graduates of the Computer Information Technology program will be able to (Learning Outcomes):

 1. Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.